NikolayMurha/SmartyModule/README.md

 ### Composer

-1. Add `"murganikolay/smarty-module": "1.0.0"` to your `composer.json` file and run php composer.phar update.
+1. Add `"gkralik/smarty-module": "dev-master"` to your `composer.json` file and run php composer.phar update.
 2. Add SmartyModule to your `config/application.config.php` file under the modules key.

 ### Manual

-1. `git clone https://github.com/MurgaNikolay/SmartyModule.git` in to `vendor` dir
+1. `git clone https://github.com/gkralik/SmartyModule.git` in to `vendor` dir
 2. Put Smarty in to `vendor` dir
 3. Setup autoloader for load Smarty.
 3. Add SmartyModule to your `config/application.config.php` file under the modules key.